About blocked and disk spanned pieces

 • define the size for each piece file: this option allows you to define the number of pieces and the size for each one.
 A list is displayed allowing you to add/remove pieces.
 You should add pieces until the "remaining byte(s)" counter indicates 0.

-• To remove a piece, just select it and click on Delete Piece.
+• To remove a piece, just select it and click Delete Piece.

-• split after the nth occurrence of a specified pattern: this splits your large text file (or a similar format) into pieces that contain a specified number of lines or occurrences of a given pattern.
-Please click here for further instructions and samples.
+• split after the nth occurrence of a specified pattern: GSplit splits your large text file (or a similar format) into pieces that contain a specified number of lines or occurrences of a given pattern.
+Learn more how you can specify the number of lines or occurrences.

-Blocked pieces can be created for all situations, even for removable disks as you can specify the size for each piece files so they will fit on these disks.
-They can be used for distribution over the Internet, networks or through e-mail, for backups on CD/DVD and any storage support...
+They can be used for distribution over the Internet, on networks, with file hosting services or through e-mail, for backups on CD/DVD and any storage device...

 For example, if you want to burn a large file that does not fit on a single CD, you can split it into two blocked pieces and then burn these pieces onto two different CDs.